-Medicare covers evaluation and treatment for injuries and diseases that change your ability to function when your doctor or other health care provider certifies your need for it.
-There may be a limit on the amount Medicare will pay for these services in a single year, and there may be certain exceptions to these limits.
+Medicare covers evaluation and treatment for injuries and diseases that change your ability to function, or to maintain current function or slow decline, when your doctor or other health care provider certifies your need for it.
 You pay 20% of the Medicare-approved amount, and the Part B deductible applies.

-Pneumococcal shot
+Pneumococcal shots

-Medicare covers a pneumococcal shot to help prevent pneumococcal infections (like certain types of pneumonia).
-Medicare also covers a different second shot if it's given one year (or later) after the first shot.
+Medicare covers pneumococcal shots (or vaccines) to help prevent pneumococcal infections (like certain types of pneumonia).
+The two shots are the 23-valent pneumococcal polysaccharide vaccine (PPSV23) and 13-valent pneumococcal conjugate vaccine (PCV13).
+The two shots protect against different strains of the bacteria.
+Medicare covers the first shot at any time, and also covers a different second shot if it's given one year (or later) after the first shot.
 Talk with your doctor or other health care provider to see if you need one or both of the pneumococcal shots.
-You pay nothing for these shots if the doctor or other qualified health care provider accepts assignment for giving the shot.
+You pay nothing for these shots if the doctor or other qualified health care provider accepts assignment for giving the shots.